Guiding your student

-Our Study Abroad Advisors meet with the students to help them select an appropriate study site.
+Our Study Abroad Advisors meet with the students to help them select an appropriate study or internship site.
 It is not required that the students decide in advance where they want to go.
-The Study Abroad Advisers will guide the students based on area of study, cost, and location.
+The Study Abroad Advisers will guide the students based on major, cost, and destination of interest.

 A visa is permission from a foreign government to enter their country.
-A number of foreign governments require that students who study in their country apply for a visa.
+A number of foreign governments require that students who study or intern in their country apply for a visa.
 When a visa is required, students may obtain application information from the website of the Embassy or Consulate of that country.
-The Consulate has visa officers on staff to answer questions by phone or by email.
+They have visa officers on staff to answer questions by phone or by email.

 Students typically make their own airline reservations.
 Airline reservations may be made on-line or through a travel agent, it's the student's choice.
 Sometimes group travel is offered and, in this case, students will be notified in advance.

-Studying abroad is affordable.
-Low-cost program options are available, and we even offer tuition exchange programs that allow students to pay regular CMU tuition.
-Certain destinations are more expensive than others so it will be important for your student to let the Study Abroad Advisor know if he or she would like to explore one of our many low-cost programs.
+Studying and interning abroad can be affordable.
+Budget-friendly options are available, and we even offer tuition exchange programs that allow students to pay their regular CMU tuition for a semester abroad.
+Certain destinations are more expensive than others so it will be important for your student to let the Study Abroad Advisor know if cost is an important factor in the decision.

-Can students receive financial aid for study abroad?
+Can students receive financial aid for studying or interning abroad?

-Students can typically apply their financial aid to the costs of study abroad.
-Additional financial aid, typically in the form of loans, may be available through the Office of Scholarships and Financial Aid to fund any additional study abroad costs.
+Students can typically apply their financial aid to the program cost.
+Additional financial aid, typically in the form of loans, may be available through the Office of Scholarships and Financial Aid to fund any additional costs.
 Financial aid can cover the added costs of airfare, passport, visa, and any other necessary academic and visa fees.
 Vacation travel cannot be funded through the Office of Scholarships and Financial Aid.

 It is important for students to plan ahead and to develop a realistic budget for their study program expenses as well as weekend travel.
-An estimated budget for the study abroad program is given to the students at the time of application to help with this planning process.
+An estimated budget for the cost of the program is given to the students at the time of application to help with this planning process.

 Communicating with your student while abroad

 It will be important to talk about how often you will communicate and when.
 With email, Facebook and Twitter, it will be easy to be in touch electronically.
 By phone, there will be some planning necessary because of telephone access, time difference, and cost.
-Students who intend to take their cell phones with them are encouraged to check with the plan carrier about access and cost in the host country.
+Students who intend to take their cell phones with them are encouraged to check with their plan carrier about access and cost in the host country.
 Students will also have the option to purchase a phone in-country.
-Students will receive more information during orientation about the specifics of internet and telephone access in their host countries.
+Students will receive more information during orientation about the specifics of internet and telephone access.